 In the game, he spent the bulk of the 1950s coaching and managing in the lowest levels of the Yankees' farm system.
 In 1959–60, he was the Phillies’ bullpen coach, before moving to the Braves organization, first as a coach for their Class Triple-A team in Louisville in 1961–2 and then as bullpen coach for the Milwaukee and then the Atlanta Braves from 1963–75.

 In 1967 Silvestri spent three days—the final weekend of an abysmal season for the Braves—as interim manager, replacing Billy Hitchcock.
 The Braves went 0-3 during Silvestri's brief tenure, after which he returned to the bullpen as coach for the Braves through the end of the 1975 season.
-In that capacity, he witnessed an historic moment in baseball history: Henry Aaron's record-breaking 715th career home run in the Braves 1974 home opener.
+In that capacity, he witnessed an historic moment in baseball history; Hank Aaron's record-breaking 715th career home run in the Braves 1974 home opener.

 The event moved Silvestri: "Atlanta bullpen coach Ken Silvestri, a grizzled veteran, was sentimental," an Associated Press reporter wrote. "'It brought a few tears to my eyes.
 I was crying a bit and I felt like going up to Hank and saying, ‘Now we both can retire.’"30